Xsviersss/Pawn-Coord-System/README.md

 ## /coord Command

 ### What does this script do?
-The `/coord` command is an admin command used to teleport a player to a specific coordinate position in the game world.
+The `/coord` command is an admin command used to get the player specific coordinate position in the game world.

 It takes three parameters:
 - `x` = X coordinate